 I am originally from Lyon, France, where I completed all my studies.
 I did both my master’s and my PhD under the supervision of Dr’s Abdelaziz Heddi and Anna Zaidman-Rémy, and worked on the obligate symbiosis between the cereal weevil Sitophilus and its bacterial endosymbiont Sodalis pierantonius.
 S. pierantonius provides its insect host with vitamins and amino acids, allowing Sitophilus to thrive exclusively on cereals.
 As such, Sitophilus is considered as a major crop pest around the world.
 In a first project, I investigated the mechanisms preventing a chronic host immune activation because of the constant association with immunogenic bacteria.
 Then, I studied how this association is modulated across the insect's lifecycle, particularly during metamorphosis.

-I recently joined Prof. Madeleine van Oppen’s lab in Melbourne for my first postdoc.
-My project will be part of the important effort to enhance coral’s climate resilience through assisted evolution.
+In 2019, I joined Prof. Madeleine van Oppen’s lab in Melbourne for my first postdoc.
+My project is part of the important effort to enhance coral’s climate resilience through assisted evolution.
 My projects involve the identification and characterization of closely-associated bacterial symbionts of Symbiodiniaceae and cnidarians, and in fine the genetic engineering of those symbionts to improve stress resistance in the coral holobiont.

 - Postgraduate researchers